mb2o/docs/start/views.md

 <a name="composers"></a>
 ## View Composers

 View composers will free you from repetitive, brittle code, and help keep your application beautiful and maintainable.
 All view composers are defined in the **application/composers.php** file.
 Each time a view is created, its composer will be called.
 The composer can bind data to the view, register its assets, or even gather common data needed for the view.
-When the composer is finished working with the view, it will return the view instance.
-Here's an example:
+When the composer is finished working with the view, it should return the view instance.
+Here's an example composer:

 	return array(